Configuring Acme-client

 $ doas cp /etc/examples/acme-client.conf /etc/acme-client.conf

-We'll open up /etc/acme-client.conf and analyze the meaning of each block:
+We'll edit /etc/acme-client.conf and analyze the meaning of each block:

 Authority blocks